 National Weather Service New York NY

-Tuesday.
-High pressure returns for the middle
+Tuesday morning.
+High pressure builds in briefly for the middle

 .NEAR TERM /UNTIL 6 AM THIS MORNING/...

 Minor updates to reflect current temperature/dew point trends.

 A surface high will continue to build into New England beneath

 confluence aloft between a departing trough and building high